 It’s not unusual for a sun conure’s beak to change color, but it could indicate something’s wrong.
 Things that cause sun conures beaks to become discolored include:

 - Dead keratin flaking off

-If you notice your sun conure’s beak turning white, don’t panic.
-Sloughing is one of the most common reasons for beak color changes and happens when the old, dead layers shed, exposing a layer of white beak underneath.
+Sloughing is among the most common reasons for beak color changes, which happens when the old, dead layers shed, exposing a layer of white beak underneath.

-Conures suffer from flaky beaks more so than all other species, so you’ll experience this with your sun conure frequently throughout its life.
-Your parrot will remove these layers with the blunt objects available to it.
+Conures have more flaky beaks than other species, so you’ll experience this with your sun conure frequently.
+Your parrot will remove these layers with abrasive objects.

-Metabolic diseases often cause beak problems.
-In particular, fatty liver disease (hepatic lipidosis) causes the beak to grow faster than it should.
-It also becomes misshapen and soft, making it almost impossible for the parrot to eat and drink properly.
+Fatty liver disease (hepatic lipidosis) causes the beak to grow faster than it should.
+It also becomes misshapen and soft, making it almost impossible to eat and drink.

 Fungal infections can affect your sun conure’s beak, making it appear discolored and sore.
-Candida is normal in a parrot’s digestive system as it keeps it working properly, but too much can cause beak issues.
+Candida is normal in a parrot’s digestive system, but too much can cause beak issues.

-If your parrot develops a fungal infection, a white crust is likely to appear around the beak where the yeast has overgrown.
-The most common causes for it include:
+If your sun conure gets a fungal infection, a white crust will appear around the beak where the yeast has overgrown.
+The most common causes include the following:

 - Unsanitary cage conditions